vmware-tanzu/tanzu-dev-portal/content/guides/tanzu-application-platform-local-devloper-install/index.md

 # Move to the folder containing the downloaded file.
 cd ~/Downloads

+# Make a directory to extract the archive into
+mkdir tanzu

 # Extract the tar file into your ~/tanzu directory
-tar -xvf tanzu-framework-darwin-amd64.tar -C ~/tanzu
+tar -xvf tanzu-framework-darwin-amd64.tar -C ./tanzu

 # Change your working directory to the install directory.
-cd ~/tanzu
+cd tanzu

 # Run the install binary to complete the base installation.
 sudo install cli/core/v0.11.1/tanzu-core-darwin_amd64  /usr/local/bin/tanzu